Skip to content

 }

-In the company example, you can connect the properties of dates.
-For example:
+In the Company example, you can connect the properties of dates like this:

 def start_month(quarter_node, month) {